 Do you know the difference between soft money and hard money lenders?
 If you want to finance investment real estate, you’ll want to understand the differences so you can determine which borrowing method will be best for your situation.
-In this post, we will break it all down so you can make the right decisions when buying real estate in Ohio and Southern California!
+In this post, we will break it all down so you can make the right decisions when buying real estate in Ohio and California!

 If you’re like most people, you don’t have hundreds of thousands of dollars laying around, just waiting to be spent on a new property investment.
-If you want to buy real estate in Ohio and Southern California, you’ll likely have to borrow some money.
+If you want to buy real estate in Ohio and California, you’ll likely have to borrow some money.
 Both soft and hard money loans are viable options, however, they are quite different and should be chosen based on your needs and circumstances.
-Whether you choose to use a bank or a private lender in Ohio and Southern California, make sure that you do your homework and ask all of the right questions.
+Whether you choose to use a bank or a private lender in Ohio and California, make sure that you do your homework and ask all of the right questions.

 What Is A Hard Money Lender?